Oldfield Common Juniper

 This plant is listed as ‘Threatened’ in Illinois.

 Oldfield Common Juniper can develop a picturesque windswept look with age, usually seen on the bluffs of Lake Michigan.

 Pair this native evergreen with other plants that thrive in full sun, don’t grow too tall (so as not to shade out the juniper), and prefer drier sites.
-Common Snowberry (Symphoricarpos albus), Bush Cinquefoil (Dasiphora fruticose), Creeping Juniper (Juniperus horizontalis), Prickly pear (Opuntia humifusa), and Butterflyweed (Asclepias tuberosa) would grow quite happily alongside Oldfield Common Juniper – plus they’re all Native!
+Common Snowberry (Symphoricarpos albus), Bush Cinquefoil (Dasiphora fruticose), Creeping Juniper (Juniperus horizontalis), Eastern Prickly Pear (Opuntia humifusa), and Butterflyweed (Asclepias tuberosa) would grow quite happily alongside Oldfield Common Juniper – plus they’re all native!